- A PC running Windows.

-5. For wireless links: A wireless enabled Field Gauge and wireless USB dongle (included with purchase of all Ralston wireless enabled devices).
+- For Zigbee wireless radio connections: A Zigbee wireless-enabled Ralston gauge and a wireless USB dongle (included with purchase of all Ralston Zigbee wireless-enabled devices).

 1. Open FieldLab Desktop on your computer.